SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 #My analysis covered insights in the following areas:

+- The **total amount owed** to the IDA is **over $19 Trillion US Dollars**
 - There are currently over **639,000 loans** with balances due across **136 countries**.
-Many countries have multiple loans extended with **India** having the most at **56,190**.
+Many countries have multiple loans extended with **India** having the most at **56,190** loans for various projects.
 The **top 5** countries include **India, Bangladesh, Pakistan, Tanzania, and Ghana**.
 - **India** owes nearly **1 Billion US dollars** in loans to the IDA while, **Mozambique**, actually has a credit of just over **$5.00**.
-- **India** has loans for over **39,500** projects with the IN: SSA III, an elementary school education project, owing $793,256,128.00.
+- **India** has loans for over **39,500** projects with the **IN: SSA III**, an elementary school education project, owing **$793,256,128.00**.

-- The **total amount owed** to the IDA is **over $20 Trillion US Dollars** -The **average service rate** is **0.78%**
+-The **average service rate** is **0.78%**
 -

 ## THE DATA
-Using SQL, I conducted a comprehensive financial analysis of credits and grants issued by the International Development Association (IDA), 1 of the 5 institutions of The World Bank.
+Using **SQL**, I conducted a comprehensive financial analysis of credits and grants issued by the International Development Association (IDA), 1 of the 5 institutions of The World Bank.
 The IDA provides concessional financing to some of the world's poorest countries to help them lift themselves out of poverty.
 This financing lets countries work toward economic efficiency providing access to health, nutrition, social services, and a better quality of life.

 ~worldbank.org